sjbrown/misc_work/deckahedron/mod_combat.md

    the wound card - resolve the attempt with only the card(s) you flipped)
  * Lose a stamina point

+### Sacrificing the body

+A player might have strategic reasons to receive Wound tokens, so, when the player is instructed to lose *at least* 6 Stamina points, they can choose to convert *exactly 6* of those points into a Wound token.

 ## Healing